 Although famed for its spectacular coastline and sunny climate, the Costa del Sol has a plethora of activities and attractions on offer.
 You could enjoy a round of golf, explore one of the traditional hillside villages, or party till you drop in one of the glitzy nightclubs.
+For family fun, you'll find an ever-increasing choice of theme parks, nature parks and zoos, sports facilities, cable car trips, boat trips and sea life centres - to name just a few.
 With so much to discover, we’re sure the whole family will find something to keep them entertained.

 Often referred to as the Costa del Golf, this area of Southern Spain is heaven for keen golfers.
 There are plenty of high quality championship courses in the Costa del Sol including Valderrama, ranked as one of the world's best courses.
 The destination often plays host to events such as the Ryder Cup and the Spanish Open.
 Plus, you can rely on the weather being great, with over 300 days of sunshine a year!

 The Costa del Sol is the place to be for water sports enthusiasts and beginners alike.
 With over 100 miles of coastline, many of the beaches offer lots of water sport activities for the whole family to enjoy.
 From jet-skis, kitesurfing, flyboarding, water-skiing, wakeboarding and windsurfing, there is so much for you to try.
 Scuba divers will love the clear blue waters or, if you prefer not to go too deep, hire a boat or kayak!